How to not live paycheck to paycheck anymore.

 Need some inspiration about what to cut?
 Be sure to check out these articles:

 Don’t forget to look at the expenses that you can minimize on, rather than cutting out completely.
 Perhaps you spend $150 a week on groceries, could you reduce that to $130 a week?
-That would be an extra $80 a month!
+That would be an extra $80 a month or $960 a month.

 Step #4: Save Your Bonus

-Whenever you are offered a bonus or raise at work save it!
+Whenever you are offered a bonus or raise at work, save it!
 I know the temptation when getting these raises is to “treat yo self”, but you are already use to living on less.
 Use that raise to bump up your savings account, or other finance goals.
+I promise it’s worth it!

 For example, if you are offered a 5% raise, put that extra 5% into your savings each paycheck.
 This is one of the easiest ways to save more without having to sacrifice the life you are use to.